 In the case that your request for accessible information or a complaint you have submitted has been denied, or you do not agree with the decision taken or the response does not comply with current legal requirements, you have the right to begin a claims process in accordance with articles 12 and 13 of Royal Decree 1112/2018, of 7 September.
 Communications will be received and processed by the Institutional Communication and Promotion Unit, which is responsible for accessibility at Pompeu Fabra University, which will be forwarded to the relevant officer.

-You may file complaints and claims with the UPF General Registry, either in person or by means of the Suggestions and Complaints form in Procedures of the UPF Online Office.
+You may file complaints and claims with the UPF General Registry, either in person or by means of the Suggestions, complaints and compliments form available at the UPF Electronic Office.

 The last accessibility review was conducted in September 2020.